yxshv/wasm-git/README.md

-A fork for implementing custom commands, and authenticating requests
+A fork for implementing custom commands, and authorizing requests